pegasus-isi/pegasus/doc/sphinx/user-guide/submit-directory.rst

     The stdout of the executable referred in the job submit file.
 In Pegasus, most jobs are launched via kickstart.
-Hence, this file contains the kickstart XML provenance record that captures runtime provenance on the remote node where the job was executed. n varies from 1-N where N is the JOB RETRY value in the .dag file.
+Hence, this file contains the kickstart provenance record that captures runtime provenance on the remote node where the job was executed. n varies from 1-N where N is the JOB RETRY value in the .dag file.
 The exitpost executable is invoked on the <job>.out file and it moves